Embed This Data

 - FDI Inflow:

-Iran’s average tariff rate is a relatively high 21.8 percent.
-Foreign investment is screened by the government, and there are restrictions on investment in several sectors of the economy.
+Iran’s average tariff rate is 15.2 percent.
+Customs delays impede trade.
+Foreign investment is subject to government screening and sectoral restrictions.
+International sanctions limit trade and investment.
+Strict government controls limit access to financing for businesses.
 State-owned commercial banks account for a majority of total banking-sector assets, and credit allocation is directed by the government.
-Capital markets are not fully developed.